dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Introduction an overall picture of the system using collaboration class diagram

 #2.
 Use Cases

-The types of users are Super User, Client, Developer and visitor.
+The types of users are Super User, Client, Developer and Visitor.

 A brief summery of the users are: